 The Semiconductor Diode

-- When a positive voltage is applied to the P-type semiconductor diode and a negative voltage to the N-type semiconductor diode, the electrons in the N side are pushed to the P side and the electrons flow through the P material beyond the boundaries of the semiconductor.
+- When a positive voltage is applied to the P-type side and a negative voltage to the N-type side, the electrons on the N-type side are pushed to the P-type side and the electrons flow through the P material beyond the boundaries of the semiconductor.
 Similarly, the holes in the P material are pushed with a negative voltage to the side of the material N and the holes flow through the N material.

 Semiconductor diode applications

 Diodes have many applications, but the most common one is the process of conversion from alternating current (A.C.) to continuous current (C.C.).
 In this case, the diode is used like a rectifier diode.

 - Fly back diode in inductive loads